acekyd/acekyd/content/posts/my-dev-platforms-and-tools.md

 ### Ideation
 ##### * Todoist
-Once an idea comes through my mind, no matter how unstructured it is, it usually comes with a default name to call it, this name can be changed later, but it helps me quickly add it to todoist as a project to work on with a short description.
+Once an idea comes through my mind, no matter how unstructured it is, it usually comes with a default name to call it, this name can be changed later, but it helps me quickly add it to Todoist as a project to work on with a short description.
 I used to use Trello for this.

 ##### * Dropbox Paper

-This one came in really handy recently and went past Trello and
+Paper comes in really handy for pretty much everything these days

+### Local Environment

+### Version Control

+### Domain names

+### Hosting

+### Emails

+###